-The ChemE Communications Lab is proud to announce the return of our call for applications for a $10,000 research grant for all postdocs affiliated with MIT ChemE through a faculty advisor.
-This year’s competition features self-paced training with a live Q&A to address questions.
+The ChemE Communication Lab is proud to announce the return of our call for applications for a $10,000 research grant for all postdocs affiliated with MIT ChemE through a faculty advisor.
+This year’s competition pairs a grant writing workshop with 1:1 coaching and peer feedback.

 Workshop participation is open to all postdocs, but required of applicants and peer reviewers.
 Explore our pitch deck for a snapshot of the program’s goals and learn more about how to apply or become a peer reviewer below.

-- Review the call and our online training materials.
-The online training is required for all applicants and peer reviewers.
-See our email for a link to the Dropbox materials.
+- Review the call and attend our grant-writing workshop.
+The training is required for all applicants and peer reviewers.
+Makeup accommodations will be made for those with scheduling conflicts.

 - Write a compelling 3-5 page research proposal with support by the ChemE Comm Lab; a minimum of one personalized coaching appointment is mandated for all applicants; coaching during the early phases of developing the proposal is especially beneficial and encouraged.